MRCIEU/GLU/README.md

 Exercise          | Optional column, which if not blank indicates a exercise timepoint.
 Medication          | Optional column, which if not blank indicates a medication timepoint.
 BG Reading (mmol/L)    | Blood glucose levels.
-Excluded	| Whether timepoint should be removed pre-analysis.

-See data used in the examples below.

-NB: If you are using a common format you can send us some example data and we can add preprocessing for this format to the GLU tool.
+NB: If you are using a common format not currently supported by GLU, you can send us some example data and we can add preprocessing for this format to the GLU tool.

-### 2.2 Step 2: QC and deriving characteristics

-Perform QC and derive characteristics/graphs for all CGM TSV files in a directory.
+### 2.2.
+Running GLU on the command line

 ```bash
 cd R/